LELAK/cakephp-plugin-eav/README.md

 ## Installation
 * Clone/Copy the files in this directory into `app/Plugin/Eav`
-* Ensure the plugin is loaded in `app/Config/bootstrap.php` by calling `CakePlugin::load('Eav');`
+* Ensure the plugin is loaded in Croogo
-* Add the SQL to your database to add the plugin tables tables by running the sql script in `app/Config/Schema`.
+* Migrate the Plugin
 * Attach the Eav Behavior to your Models.
 The behavior can be configured itself or when added to a model. `public $actsAs = array('Eav.Eav' => array('type' =>'entity'));`
 * Navigate to domain.com/admin/eav/entity_types and add Entity Types for each model you intend to attach the EAV Behavior too.
 The name of the Entity Type should be the name of the model. (ex.
 User, Contact, Customer)
 * Navigate to domain.com/admin/eav/attributes and add some attributes.
 You will need to associate the Attribute with an Entity and Data Type.